CSC302Parajuniper3/CSC302Project3/README.md

 ## Available Manual Scripts

 In the project directory, you can manually run the following commands to install/run/test our project using npm.
-However, we would prefer using Docker (see above) to run/build/test our project.
+***However**, we would prefer using Docker (see above) to run/build/test our project.
+This is included for documentation purposes only.*

 ### `npm install`